 The art and innovation movement to stop the plastic epidemic!

 The amount of plastic in our waterways grows dramatically, and micro-plastic has already found its way into our food chain.
 No matter if it is bottled water or tap water, plastic is everywhere – not just far away in the ocean.
 Even as these facts are spread more and more by mass media, comprehensive (re-)actions are still missing.

 Can art and innovation catalyze change?

-We explore new collaborations between art, science, technology, and business.
-For us, art is at the core of this collaboration, as it can reach people emotionally, spark creativity and motivate people to be involved.
+We explore new collaboration models between art, science, technology, and business.
+For us, art is at the core of our joint efforts, as it can reach people emotionally, spark creativity and motivate people to get involved.
 “The Universal Sea: Pure or Plastic?” experiments with exploring new business models for artists and cultural actors.
 It is about rediscovering the role of the artist in our society and revealing the opportunities that arise when art meets science and entrepreneurship.
 With the collaboration of experts and the public, we identify and co-create solutions that address the burning issue of water pollution.
 We believe that art can trigger action, open new perspectives and support the development of creative solutions.

 Our aim is to generate solutions that stop the plastic epidemic!

 The project brings a vibrant series of events to different places in Europe and abroad.
-Each station consists of: an exhibition, artistic interventions, inspirational insights and success stories from thought-leaders and innovation drivers.
+Each station focussing on local needs consists of an exhibition, artistic interventions, inspirational insights and success stories from thought-leaders and innovation drivers.
 A co-creation workshop unites the diverse perspectives of a present local community.
 By bringing together artists, scientists, entrepreneurs and other experts, we have grown an inspiring network of innovators and change-makers exchanging knowledge and good practices.

 We know the facts, now it’s time to act!